-Invertebrate Fishing - The major invertebrate fisheries in the area are specialized ones for scallops and lobsters.
-Fishing locations of the Canadian offshore scallop dragger fleet can be described in detail based on comprehensive log record coverage.
-The data for 1983 (Fig. 41), used here as an example, indicate that fishing does not occur to any extent in the areas proposed for reassignment.
+The major invertebrate fisheries in the area are specialized ones for scallops and lobsters.
+Fishing locations of the Canadian offshore scallop-dragger fleet can be described in detail from comprehensive log-record coverage.
+The data for 1983 (Fig. A34), used here as an example, indicate that fishing does not occur to any extent in the areas proposed for reassignment.
 A small amount of effort was expended on Grand Manan Banks (5Yb) by the offshore fleet in 1983.
-In addition, small boat fleets, particularly the fleet from Grand Manan, fished the shoals to the south of the island and as far as the Grand Manan Banks in most recent years (Fig. 42).
-The Canadian ofshore lobster fishery in the period 1973-79, which was largely prior to any restrictions due to jurisdictional claims on areas fished, did not occur in the areas proposed for reassignment (Fig. 43).
-The inshore fishery lobster fishery extends south and west of Grand Manan in shoal waters as far as Machias Seal Island in Div.
+In addition, small boats, particularly those from Grand Manan Island, fished the shoals to the south of the island and as far as the Grand Manan Banks in most recent years (Fig. A35).
+The Canadian offshore lobster fishery in the 1973-79 period, which was largely prior to any restrictions due to jurisdictional claims on areas fished, did not occur in the areas proposed for reassignment (Fig. A36).
+The inshore lobster fishery extends south and west of Grand Manan Island in shoal waters as far as Machias Seal Island in Div.
 5Y.
-There is also a deeper-water fishery in Grand Manan Basin but this does not extend as far south and west as the present Subarea 4/5 boundary.
-The inshore fishery is managed not on the basis of NAFO Divisions but by a specially defined Canadian "Lobster District No. 2".
+There is also a deeper-water fishery in Grand Manan Basin, but this does not extend as far south and west as the present Subarea 4/5 boundary.
+The inshore fishery is managed not on the basis of NAFO divisions but by a specially defined Canadian "Lobster District No. 2".